wandb/wandb/docs/dev/wandb-service-user.md

 ## Reporting issues

-We would appreciate it if you gave this feature a try.
+We appreciate it that you gave this feature a try.
 If you are experiencing an issue that is not listed in the FAQs, please file a [GitHub Issue](https://github.com/wandb/client/issues).
 To help us reproduce your issue, please provide the following:

 - Minimal script to reproduce